Strategic Dialogue Assessment: The Crooked Path to Innocence: Non-cooperative Discourse and Sources of Strategic Value

-We build on the Message Exchange (ME) Game framework \citep{asher2016evaluating, asher2017message, asher2018strategic}, which models the strategic value of conversational moves.
-In this framework, the \textit{benefit} of a conversational turn $k$ for speaker $i$ is determined by a scoring function (referred to as the jury), $\tau$.
-A turn yields benefit only if it is both \textit{coherent} ({\sc coh}: whether the current turn $k$ connects to prior discourse via certain discourse relations; {\sc coh}$_i(k) \in \{-1, 1\}$) and \textit{responsive} ({\sc res}: whether the current turn $k$ connects to the immediate prior turn via discourse relations; {\sc res}$_i(k) \in \{-1, 1\}$), reflecting the basic conditions of rational discourse.
+The jury function, $\tau$, is defined in (\ref{tau}), which decides the benefit of each conversational turn $k$ for speaker $i$.
+A turn yields benefit only if it is both \textit{coherent} ({\sc coh}: whether the current turn $k$ connects to prior discourse via certain discourse relations; {\sc coh}$_i(k) \in \{-1, 1\}$) and \textit{responsive} ({\sc res}: whether the current turn $k$ connects to the immediate prior turn via discourse relations; {\sc res}$_i(k) \in \{-1, 1\}$), reflecting whether the discourse moves are forming meaningful discourse structure, which in turn contributes meaningfully to the realization of discourse goals.
 These benefits are sustained only if the turn is also \textit{consistent} ({\sc cons}: whether the current turn $k$ contradicts prior commitments of speaker $i$; {\sc cons}$_i(k) \in \{0, 1\}$), \textit{credible} (i.e., how trustworthy speaker $i$ is at turn $k$, modeled as $\textnormal{P}_k(\textnormal{Good}_i) \in [0, 1]$), and aligned with a potential \textit{win} for the speaker ($\textnormal{win}_i(k) \in \{0, 1\}$).
-Thus, non-cooperativity can be understood as the interlocutor’s ability to pursue their own interests by maximizing their score $\tau$: Our study differs from prior work in three key ways. \textbf{First}, we extend both Gricean and game-theoretic pragmatics by introducing a \textit{commitment-type-based perspective} that mediates between the two frameworks. \textbf{Second}, to our knowledge, this is the first study to apply such theories of (non-)cooperativity to extensive, realistic strategic discourse, specifically, courtroom cross-examinations, where cooperation cannot be assumed and strategic language carries high real-world stakes. \textbf{Third}, we apply such a framework to the study of LLMs’ pragmatic understanding.
-Unlike prior research emphasizing downstream reasoning or task performance, our focus is on discourse understanding, a foundational layer necessary for meaningful strategic reasoning and evaluation of cooperativity.
+Thus, how strategic an interlocutor is can be understood as the interlocutor's ability to pursue their own interests by maximizing their score $\tau$.
+For the full formal reasoning behind the specific terms chosen, we refer interested readers to \citet{asher2017message}.